Mohammedziad599/BazarApi/README.md

-the docker daemon so either you can get what is the ip of the service using the docker command line to connect to the dotnet service inside the container or you can use the ports `5000,5001` on your localhost to connect to the catalog, and the ports `6000,6001` for the order api.
+the docker daemon so either you can get what is the ip of the service using the docker command line to connect to the dotnet service inside the container or you can use the ports `5000,5001` on your localhost to connect to the catalog, and the ports `6000,6001` for the order api, also `4000` for the ui Code.

 To make api identify that it is inside a docker container an environment variable need to be set to `true` to make the correct changes